bloodhunterd/backup/README.md

 ## Deployment

 Download the project and place it somewhere on your server.
-Download the distributed agent&#185; and manager&#178; configuration files and place it somewhere on your server.
 Adjust the configuration file for your needs and add an entry into the Cron table to execute this application periodically.

 **Note:** A good start is to enable the debugging mode in configuration and run the backup manually to ensure everything works fine.